 In the same glands that produce the cannabinoids like THC and CBD in the cannabis plant, we find terpenes.
 However, terpenes are aromatic oils that can be found in many plants.
 These compounds create the characteristics scents of many plants such as cannabis, pine and lavender.
 Essentially, it's the combination of terpenes that determine the fragrance of a plant.
 The purpose of terpenes in plants is to protect them from animals or germs.

 Many people associate terpenes with cannabis because cannabis plants contain high concentrations of them.
 Terpenes are suggested to offer various health benefits to the human body.
-Some terpenes may act on the endocannabinoid system similarly to cannabinoids.

 Interested in learning more about this fascinating compound?
 We previously created a post dedicated solely to terpenes.
 Read it here!